 If you’ve already submitted your personal statements you may want to get ahead of the game by looking into tuition reimbursement or requesting letters of recommendation.

-If you’d like to learn more about the online Master of Social Work program at Yeshiva University, hear from Mary White, Associate Director of Field Education about the importance of fieldwork and helping students find the right career path.
+If you’d like to learn more about the online Master of Social Work program at Yeshiva University, hear from Mary White, Associate Director of Field Education about the importance of the practicum experience and helping students find the right career path.